mmcgrana/fleetdb.org/docs/introduction.markdown

                {"id" 4, "owner" "Amy", "credits" 1000, "vip" true}]]) => 3

-Records can have arbitrary attribute names and values that are numbers, keywords, strings, booleans, or nil.
+Records can have arbitrary attribute names and values that are numbers, strings, booleans, or nil.
 The only requirement is that each record have a unique `id`.

 You can use `select` to retrieve records.
 To get a single record by `id`: